ylhyra/ylhyra_content/not_data/content/explanations/Numbers/Age.md

 |'''tveggja ára'''
 |}

-*Hann er bara '''eins árs gamall'''. ''He’s just '''1 year old'''.''
+* Hann er '''eins árs gamall'''. ''He’s '''1 year old'''.''
-*Ég ætla að flytja til Danmerkur þegar ég verð '''tuttugu og eins árs gamall'''. ''I’m going to move to Denmark when I become '''21 years old'''.''
+* Ég ætla að flytja til Danmerkur þegar ég verð '''tuttugu og eins árs gamall'''. ''I’m going to move to Denmark when I become '''21 years old'''.''
-*Pabbi minn er '''fimmtíu og eins árs gamall'''.
+* Pabbi minn er '''fimmtíu og eins árs gamall'''.

-The reason for the age being in the genitive case is the same as ''„Þetta er þriggja hæða hús“ = This is a house '''of''' three stories'' and ''„Þetta er tveggja metra reipi“ = This is a rope '''of''' two meters''.
-Most students find it strange that the genitive is also used when using adjectives, ''„Hann er tveggja metra langur“ = He is long '''of''' two meters'', ''„Hann er tveggja ára gamall“ = He is old '''of''' two years'', but that is how it is.
+The reason for the age being in the genitive case is the same as in:

+* ''„Þetta er þriggja hæða hús“ = This is a house '''of''' three stories''
+* ''„Þetta er tveggja metra reipi“ = This is a rope '''of''' two meters''

+The reason being that it is describing an attribute *of* something; you are *of* 3 years.

 It is okay to just skip the “gamall” part: